msvh5vxc62-boop/adlp-validator-clean/docs/protocol.md

 # ADLP Protocol

-Autonomous Defect Language Protocol (ADLP) is a standardized format for reporting faults in autonomous systems.
+Autonomous Diagnostic Language Protocol (ADLP) is a standardized format for reporting faults in autonomous systems.

 The protocol allows machines to communicate failures in a structured way across: